njoguamos/laravel-cashapp/README.md

+> **warning** This package is still in the early stages of development.
+DON"T USE IT!

-# A laravel package scaffolding Cash App API.
+# A Laravel package scaffolding Cash App API.

 ## Why Use this Package?